microbean/microbean-helm/README.md

 Until now, Java developers had to use the `helm` command line client to do these operations.

-# Status

-The microbean-helm project is currently in an **alpha** state.

-**Version 2 and later of this project are not backwards-compatible with earlier versions.**

 # Versioning

 The microbean-helm project's version number tracks the Helm and Tiller release it works with, together with its own version semantics.
-For example, a microbean-helm version of `2.6.2.1.1.16` means that the Helm version it tracks is `2.6.2` and the (SemVer-compatible) version of the non-generated code that is part of _this_ project is `1.1.16`.
+For example, a microbean-helm version of `2.7.0.1.0.0` means that the Helm version it tracks is `2.7.0` and the (SemVer-compatible) version of the non-generated code that is part of _this_ project is `1.0.0`.

 # Installation